Jaduli Iobashvili

-Jaduli Iobashvili (Georgian: ჯადული იობაშვილი; born 1 January 2004) is a Georgian professional footballer who plays as a striker for Erovnuli Liga club Telavi, on loan from Dinamo Tbilisi.
+Jaduli Iobashvili (Georgian: ჯადული იობაშვილი; born 1 January 2004) is a Georgian professional footballer who plays as a striker for Erovnuli Liga club Telavi.

 He has won the Erovnuli Liga and Supercup and represented his country in the national youth teams.

 Club career

 Iobashvili joined Dinamo Tbilisi at the age of 11 and played for their all youth teams before making his debut for the senior team in a 3–2 win over Locomotive on 4 December 2021.
 He opened his goal-scoring account two years later with an injury-time winner against Shukura.
 Iobashvili was a member of the squad that won the league in December 2022, followed by a Supercup title seven months later.

 Iobashvili also played for Dinamo's reserve team in the 2nd division scoring ten times in 34 league appearances.
 After their coach Valery Gagua was appointed at Telavi in January 2025, Iobashvili followed him as a loanee.